Have you ever caught yourself comparing yourself to others?

 There are people I really admire and look up to:

-- I love the way my friends Theresa and Carmen, as well as my amazing pastor’s wife, dress.
+- I love the way my friend Theresa and also my amazing pastor’s wife dress.
 They look gorgeous and put-together at ALL TIMES.
 (How do they do that???)

 - I love listening to Bishop T.D.
 Jakes preach.
 That man could preach about macaroni and cheese, and it would be anointed.